 - If reciprocity is granted, you should honor the reciprocity policy of the host school(s), which will be outlined in the email you receive granting reciprocity.
 It is your responsibility to contact that school’s career office and arrange a date and time to visit.
 Make sure to ask how they would like for you to store any job bank information (flash drive, CD, webmail, etc.).
 Take a copy of the letter granting your reciprocity and a photo I.D.

-Mandi Villarreal, our Resource Coordinator, will copy you on all correspondence between the CSO and the school(s) to which you’re seeking reciprocity.
-She will let you know whether a law school is in a black out period when you request or if there are any other issues that come up.
-If you have any questions, please contact Mandi at 512-232-1150 or email@example.com.
+Our office will copy you on all correspondence between the CSO and the school(s) to which you’re seeking reciprocity.
+We will let you know whether a law school is in a black out period when you request or if there are any other issues that come up.
+If you have any questions, please contact us at 512-232-1150 or email@example.com.

 CSO Reciprocity Policy

 The University of Texas School of Law Career Services Office grants reciprocal services to students and graduates of ABA-accredited law schools that accord reciprocal services to UT Law students and graduates.
 In the case of schools that only permit reciprocity on a one-to-one basis, we will limit the number of referrals in the same manner.
-If you would like to establish reciprocity with The University of Texas School of Law, contact the career services office of your law school and request a letter be sent by email to Mandi Villarreal, Resource Coordinator, at firstname.lastname@example.org.
+If you would like to establish reciprocity with The University of Texas School of Law, contact the career services office of your law school and request a letter be sent by email to the CSO at firstname.lastname@example.org.

 Reciprocity, if granted, will be for a three-month period from the date of approval, excluding blackout periods.
 Please provide us with the approximate dates you will be visiting our office.
 You must wait until you have received a copy of our letter granting reciprocity before visiting our office, and must bring the approval letter and a photo ID with you.

-- Reciprocity includes access to CSO Library Resources (handouts, employer binders, directories, books and periodicals) and on-site viewing of CSO Job Bank.
+- Reciprocity includes access to CSO Library Resources and on-site viewing of CSO Job Bank.

 - Reciprocity does not include individual career counseling, resume or cover letter review, access to password-protected online resources on the CSO website, and use of the fax machine or copier.
 Visitors may not borrow or remove reference materials from the CSO Resource Library.

-- Reciprocity will be unavailable during our fall and spring recruiting periods; i.e., July 1-November 30 and January 30-March 1.
+- Reciprocity will be not be available during our fall and spring recruiting periods; i.e., July 1-November 30 and January 30-March 1.
 CSO resources are only available to UT Law students and alumni during this time.

 - Our regular business hours are Monday through Friday, 8 a.m. to 5 p.m.
 Please arrive no later than 4 p.m. if you will need our resources the same day.